danlitvak/design-system/README.md

-# Monochrome UI
+# My Design System

-A minimal, monochrome design system and component library — built on **shadcn/ui** (Radix primitives), **Tailwind v4**, **Vite**, and **React 19 / TypeScript**.
+A minimal, monochrome design system I will use for future projects — built on **shadcn/ui** (Radix primitives), **Tailwind v4**, **Vite**, and **React 19 / TypeScript**.
 Squared corners, JetBrains Mono headings, a grayscale palette, light + dark themes, and motion throughout.